 Vacuum Cleaner

-Now my vacuum cleaner is broken TOO, no van (still)(I don't know if I should get a new van or a new mechanic) and no vacuum cleaner.
+Now my vacuum cleaner is broken TOO, no van (still)(I don't know if I should get a new van or a new mechanic), and no vacuum cleaner.
 I am lost.
-Gerard says "the six hours a day of vacuum cleaning I do wore the thing right out" I do use my vacuum cleaner alot, it's a handy machine but SIX hours a day...
+Gerard says "The six hours a day of vacuum cleaning I do wore the thing right out" I do use my vacuum cleaner a lot, it's a handy machine but SIX hours a day...

 Monday, September 20, 2010